 Column 12 – Funds Deposited By and Withheld From Reinsurers

 Include: Where permissible to be taken as credit against the loss and reserve liabilities in Column 8, amounts deposited by the reinsurer with or for the reporting insurance company, letters of credit, and trust agreements.
-Securities held on deposits or held in a trust fund should be valued at fair market value.
+Securities withheld from the reinsurer or held on deposit should be valued at the book adjusted carrying value of the funds held by the ceding entity.
+Funds held in a trust fund should be valued at fair value.

-NAIC-published market values must be used when available.
 Letters of credit and trust agreements are not to be included in assets or liabilities on Pages 2 or 3 or supporting pages and exhibits.

 Schedule S, Part 5 – Reinsurance Ceded to Certified Reinsurers